gumaerc-testorg/16.412j-spring-2016/content/video_galleries/videos-for-advanced-lectures.md

   website: 16-412j-cognitive-robotics-spring-2016
 ---

 The following videos are a collection of advanced lectures presented by the MIT students.
-The lecture notes are available in the [Lecture Notes]({{< baseurl >}}/pages/lecture-notes#AdvancedLectures) section.
+The lecture notes are available in the {{% resource_link 6e00733a-419f-a465-63ff-6b8eed7e9f82 "Lecture Notes" "#AdvancedLectures" %}} section.

 {{< video-gallery "d55ba1f5-1999-fdb2-f0db-a10fa56076dc" >}}